code

 Broadcast Receivers

-The Broadcast Receivers are used to send and receive event messages called broadcast messages from other applications, the device itself, and more.
-These messages include various events, from system events like battery level changes to user actions like connecting headphones.
-If not implemented correctly, several vulnerabilities can occur, leading to unauthorized access and actions as well as the retrieval of sensitive information.
+Broadcast Receivers are used to send and receive event messages from other applications, the device, and more.
+These can include system events like battery level changes or user actions such as connecting headphones.
+If implemented incorrectly, they can introduce vulnerabilities that enable unauthorized access, malicious actions, and exposure of sensitive information.

-In the following scenario, the application uses an exported Broadcast Receiver component to receive information from the device, including checking for battery events and a custom event to check if the user enters the correct message value.
-Because of the exported attribute, it is possible to exploit the application’s logic and send the value from outside the app.
+In this scenario, the application uses an exported Broadcast Receiver to receive device information, including battery events and a custom event for validating the user’s message.
+Due to the exported attribute, the application’s logic can be exploited by sending values from outside the app.

 Vulnerable Application Requires a Message Value